2022 Famous Idaho Potato Bowl: First half

 The second quarter began with San Jose State facing 1st & Goal at the Eastern Michigan 6-yard-line, but several plays later they failed to convert 4th & Goal from the 1-yard-line, and turned the ball over on downs to the Eagles, who took advantage of the miscue.
 On their third play, Powell and Lassiter connected for a 45-yard gain, and Eastern Michigan was able to move the ball inside the 10-yard-line with a 7-yard rush on 3rd & 4 from the San Jose State 11-yard-line.
-Two plays later, Powell passed to Lassiter on 2nd & Goal for a 1-yard touchdown, giving Eastern Michigan a three-point lead along with the extra point by Jesús Gómez.
+Two plays later, Powell passed to Lassiter on 2nd & Goal for a 1-yard touchdown, giving Eastern Michigan a three-point lead along with the extra point by Jesús Gomez.
 The Eagles got the ball right back after an interception by Luke Cameron on San Jose State's third play and quickly scored afterwards, with two gains of 13 yards—one pass, one rush—setting up a 3-yard rushing touchdown by Samson Evans to put the Eagles up by ten points.
 After a 14-yard rush and a 26-yard pass by the Spartans, a pass by Elijah Cooks was intercepted in the end zone by Joshua Scott, giving Eastern Michigan the ball back again.
 This time, the Eagles drove 80 yards in eight plays, with Evans converting 4th & 1 with a run to the San Jose State 28-yard-line and Powell passing to Lassiter for a touchdown on the next play; following the extra point by Gómez, the Eagles led by 17.
 San Jose State got the ball back with less than a minute remaining and were able to move the ball to the Eastern Michigan 35-yard-line before the clock ran out and the first half came to a close.